fbpic/fbpic/docs/source/api_reference/lpa_utilities/laser.rst

 ---------------

 This section lists the available laser profiles in FBPIC.
-Note that you can also create your own custom laser profiles (see the end of this section).
+Note that you can also combine these laser profiles (by summing them), or even create your own custom laser profiles (see the end of this section).

 Gaussian profile
 ****************